-You will arrive at the consulate or embassy about 15 minutes before the scheduled interview time.
-When you arrive at the consulate or embassy, someone will ask for your interview time and reason for the interview.
+You will arrive at the consulate or embassy about 15 minutes before the scheduled visa interview time.
+When you arrive at the consulate or embassy, someone will ask for your interview time and reason for the visa interview.
 This is when you will show the appointment confirmation.
 You will need to go through security, and you will be shown the location of the interview room.
 In some cases, you will “check in” with someone once you get to the interview room.
-Just be polite an answer all questions asked of you.
+Just be polite and answer all questions asked of you.

 All interview rooms are slightly different, but generally you will sit and wait while others walk up to windows that look similar to bank teller windows for their interviews.
 Your name will be called at some point (they are typically on time) and you will take your application and confirmation pages with you to the window.

-The E2 Visa Interview
+The E-2 Visa Interview

 After fingerprints, the officer will start asking questions.
 They can ask about anything, but they will typically ask about the business.
 Most of the questions will come from the business plan, so it is crucial to review the business plan very carefully.
-These are some of the most frequently asked questions:

 - How did you meet your business partners (if you have business partners)?